axlbear/protejos_c/README.md

 # protejos_c
-A few C Projets for trainning.
+A few C Projects for trainning.